mrvlab/graphic-design-portfolio/src/app/(page)/HomeGrid/ANIMATION_DOCUMENTATION.md

 ## Troubleshooting

 ### Animation doesn't start

 - Check that `user-has-entered` class is on `<html>` element
 - Verify `hasEntered` state is true
 - Check console for image load errors

 ### Colors not shifting

-- Verify GSAP is imported
+- Verify Framer Motion is imported
-- Check boxRefs are populated
+- Check that state updates are triggering properly
 - Look for JavaScript errors in console

 ### Images not loading

 - Check image URLs are valid
 - Verify `mediaGallery.mediaItems[0].asset.url` exists
 - Check network tab for 404s

 ### Animation doesn't stop

 - Verify all 12 projects have valid images
 - Check `loadedProjectsRef.current.size` reaches 12
 - Look for errors during image loading